tobealive/docs/docs/concepts/types/runes.md

 println(`\342\230\205`.bytes()) // [226, 152, 133]
 ```

-Note that `rune` literals use the same escape syntax as strings, but they can only hold one unicode
+Note that `rune` literals use the same escape syntax as strings,
+but they can only hold one Unicode character.
-character.
-Therefore, if your code does not specify a single Unicode character, you will receive an
+Therefore, if your code does not specify a single Unicode character,
-error at compile time.
+you will receive an error at compile time.

 Also remember that strings are indexed as bytes, not runes, so beware: